sifzerda/next-fiction/README.md

     Also where it says 'CONTENT'

     - For sidebar scrolling, consider the pointer api, pulling the sidebar down.
 Check copies folder and fix so it runs the other way.
 Try to put a vertical arrow (either double headed or pointing down) with a vertical line which you grab and drag up and down (so user is not grabbing the links and hover white boxes)

+    there's an example missing in the next words, about tax department see "However, this rule is not always followed in real life.
+For instance, "